The current state of the print industry.

 Advances in technology will mean that the overall workforce in the U.K. print industry will continue to decline (although not sharply) in the near to medium future due to greater automation.

-Finally, digital process printing will continue to expand further as a percentage of overall production and sheet-fed litho will decrease as a consequence.
+Finally, latest trends in printing technology shows digital process printing will continue to expand further as a percentage of overall production and sheet-fed litho will decline as a consequence.
 However, this will be stabilised as the demand for quality print in niche growth market sectors will continue to grow and certain existing markets will be protected due to the required standard of quality that can only currently be met through sheet-fed litho print process.
+The future of printing industry is exciting.